sylvainhalle/AntRun/Readme.md

    the command line.

-6. If dependencies were specified in step 4 and are not present in the system, type `ant download-deps`, followed by `ant install-deps` to automatically download and install them before compiling.
-The latter command might require to be run as administrator --the way to do this varies according to your operating system (see below).
+6. If dependencies were specified in step 4 and are not present in the system, type `ant download-deps` to automatically download and install them before compiling.

 Otherwise, use one of the many [tasks](#tasks) that are predefined.